samsquire/ideas3/README.md

 * responsible for monitoring a codebase for exceptions that could be thrown.
 * should have a GUI which acts like a searchable database of errors that can be thrown
 * It tracks call sites where errors are possible
-* Has a studio component for running simulations of various exceptions that if thrown, what would happen to the system as a whole
+* Has a studio component for running simulations of various exceptions that if thrown, run what-if scenarios against the system as a whole
+* Allows you to define error handling later, when the error is better understood.

 In a given piece of software, at startup the error subsystem is loaded with an error specification and the error specifications defines that actions to take if a given request errors.